-- Standards: Participation in working groups or committees preparing technical documents such as standards, guidelines, professional submissions, manuals, etc., whether for NZIF or other entities. - Presentations: Original presentations (at conferences, workshops, briefing sessions and discussion groups) can be claimed for CPD credits where this is not part of normal employment.
+• Presentations: Original presentations (at conferences, workshops, briefing sessions and discussion groups) can be claimed for CPD credits where this is not part of normal employment.
 Where the same presentation is used on more than one occasion, it can only be counted as formal CPD the first time.
 The time spent in preparation (on a "fair play" basis, to a maximum of three times the length of the presentation) as well as delivery can count towards the CPD credits earned.
 If making a joint presentation, claim only for your personal preparation/involvement.

-Note that if attendance at the presentation would qualify for structured professional learning under subcategories formal NZIF or formal other, the presenter can claim the actual presentation under one of those sub-categories, providing there is no double counting of attendance/presentation and that any preparation time claimed is classified as unstructured professional endeavour, sub-category presentations.
+Note if attendance at the presentation would qualify for structured professional learning under subcategories formal NZIF or formal other, the presenter can claim the actual presentation under one of those sub-categories, providing there is no double counting of attendance/presentation and any preparation time claimed is classified as unstructured professional endeavour, sub-category presentations.

-- Private Study & Research: Private study and research, including group study tours where no independent verification from a competent authority is available.
-This involves a topic or problem being specified, objectives for the study being identified, various information sources being explored and documented, and results, conclusions and recommendations being reached and written up. - Public Meetings: Attendance at public meetings of various associations, interest groups, etc., where there is a formal presentation and opportunity to interact with the speaker and other attendees.
+• Private Study & Research: Private study and research, including group study tours where no independent verification from a competent authority is available.
+This involves a topic or problem being specified, objectives for the study being identified, various information sources being explored and documented, and results, conclusions and recommendations being reached and written up.

+• Public Meetings: Attendance at public meetings of various associations, interest groups, etc., where there is a formal presentation and opportunity to interact with the speaker and other attendees.